lilianweng/lil-log/_posts/2020-10-29-open-domain-question-answering.md

 comments: true
 title: "How to Build an Open-Domain Question Answering System?"
 date: 2020-10-29 12:00:00
-tags: nlp language-model
+tags: nlp language-model attention transformer
 ---

-> A strong model that can answer any question in regard to factual knowledge can be very helpful and practical.
-This post delves into how to build an Open-Doamin Question Answering system, assuming you have access to a powerful pretrained language model.
-Both closed-book and open-book QAs are discussed.
+> A strong model that is capable of answering any question with regard to factual knowledge can enable many useful applications.
+This post delves into how we can build an Open-Doamin Question Answering (ODQA) system, assuming we have access to a powerful pretrained language model.
+Both closed-book and open-book approachs are discussed.

 <!--more-->

-A strong model that can answer any question in regard to factual knowledge can be very helpful and practical, such as working as a chatbot or an AI assistant.
-In this post, we will review several common approaches for building an open-domain question answering system.
+A strong model that can answer any question with regard to factual knowledge can lead to many useful and practical applications, such as working as a chatbot or an AI assistant.
+In this post, we will review several common approaches for building such an open-domain question answering system.

 Disclaimers given so many papers in the wild:
 - Assume we have access to a powerful pretrained [language model]({{ site.baseurl }}{% post_url 2019-01-31-generalized-language-models %}).
 - We do not cover how to use structured knowledge base (e.g. Freebase, WikiData) here.
 - We only focus on a single-turn QA instead of a multi-turn conversation style QA.
-- We mostly focus on QA systems involving the usage of neural networks, specially Transformer-based language models.
+- We mostly focus on QA models that contain neural networks, specially Transformer-based language models.
-- I admit that I missed a lot of papers with architecture designed specific for QA tasks between 2017-2019.
+- I admit that I missed a lot of papers with architectures designed specifically for QA tasks between 2017-2019 😞

 {: class="table-of-content"}